-1.1 What is F-TEP?
+1.1 What is Forestry TEP?

-Forestry Thematic Exploitation Platform is an online platform that enables users to efficiently access and process satellite data for forest monitoring purposes.
+Forestry Thematic Exploitation Platform (Forestry TEP, or F-TEP in short) is an online platform that enables users to efficiently access and process satellite data for forest monitoring purposes.
 It offers a wide range of readily available processing services and tools, and it enables users to create and share their own processing services, tools and products.
+On the platform, it is possible to run e.g. change monitoring applications for your areas of interest without the need for downloading the source images, or conduct forest variable estimation combining your own field datasets with satellite imagery available in the cloud storage.

 The platform has been developed in projects funded by the European Space Agency (ESA).
-ESA continues to support the platform financially.
+ESA continues to support the platform development.
 The platform is operated by VTT in Finland with the support of CGI IT UK, committed to maintain and develop the platform further and support the users.
-More background and general information on the platform can be found on other sections of the platform home page: https://f-tep.com/
+More general information on the platform can be found at: https://f-tep.com/